skidvision/MDS/README.md

 ## Notes

-Note that the `install.sh` is idiosyncratic to my setup and likely will destroy things in your universe.
+Note that the `install.sh` in `_Attic` is idiosyncratic to my setup and likely will destroy things in your universe.
 To install, just drop this directory into your `FileNameJoin[{$UserBaseDirectory, "Applications"}]` and you should be good to go.

 I'm not 100% this still even works well.
 The code is very much procedural and doesn't take advantage of anything new in the Wolfram Language since version 7 or 8.

 At some point I will modernize it but, for now here it is.